cvjena/caffe_pp/HowToExtractFeatures.md

 % input.
 Can be found in the prototxt.
 ```

 The return value is a n x p - matrix containing n features vectors for each images processed. p is the feature dimension and depends on the layer you chose.

+If you did not use the imagenet mean file, you need to compute the mean yourself by adding up all the images in your train dataset and computing the mean.
+If all images have the same size, you can use `caffe_compute_mean( filelist, is_train )` for it.
+You might need to copy and modify it according to your needs.